Kong/docs.konghq.com/app/enterprise/2.1.x/developer-portal/latest-migrations.md

 ---
-title: Migrating the Developer Portal to the Latest Release
+title: Migrating the Developer Portal to the Latest Version
 ---

 ## Migrating the Developer Portal from 1.5 to 2.1